 Gone are the days where you have to go to a bar and actually make an effort to meet people.
 All it takes now is a mere right flick of your finger on your phone.
-The romantic candlelit dinner and establishing a physical and emotional connection through meaningful talk has been reduced to a mere "hey, wanna Netflix and chill?"
-Throw in the lure of free pizza, and you’re pretty much guaranteed to get lucky by the end of the night.
+The romantic candlelit dinner and establishing a physical and emotional connection through meaningful talk has been reduced to a mere "Hey, wanna Netflix and chill?"
+Throw in the lure of free pizza, and you're pretty much guaranteed to get lucky by the end of the night.
 All from the comfort of your couch.

 Dating apps such as Tinder have made it much easier and quicker to meet people, but the ease of which people can form intimate relationships means they can end it just as swiftly.
-Ghosting, a term synonymous with twenty-first century dating, is a common occurrence which is typically characterised by your crush suddenly ceasing all communications without any explanation, never to be heard from or seen again, leaving a gaping void in your wounded heart.
+Ghosting, a term synonymous with 21st century dating, is a common occurrence that is typically characterised by your crush suddenly ceasing all communications without any explanation, never to be heard from or seen again, leaving a gaping void in your wounded heart.

 Jill met George online one night and they hit it off instantly.
 They both liked the same things, like pancakes for breakfast, wanting the White Walkers to win, and how much they wanted to do hot, graphic, explicit things to each other.
 "These exchanges happened every day for weeks," Jill writes.

 And then, just like that, he vanished.
 "He suddenly no longer called me darling.
 His morning calls on his way to work ceased."
 Her friends told her she was silly for being so attached to a guy she’d never even physically met.
 "I am the Queen of Stupid for falling for a guy I knew firsthand would never fall right back," she concedes.